moschiel/esp_mesh_iot/README.md

 3. **`/mesh_list_data`**
    - **Method:** GET
    - **Handler:** `mesh_list_data_handler`
-   - **Description:** Returns a list of all devices connected to the mesh network, including the MAC addresses of the nodes.
+   - **Description:** Returns a list of all devices connected to the mesh network, including the MAC addresses of the nodes, layer and firmware version.

 4. **`/set_wifi`**
    - **Method:** POST